vssrcj/vehicle-detection/README.md

 <a href="/result.mp4">video.mp4</a>.

-### Problems faced.
+## Problems faced.
 * Some false positives remains.
 The heatmap threshold can be raised, the history count can be raised, or the history buffer can be lowered.
-All of this will raise the risk of false negatives though.
+All of this will raise the risk of not detected an actual car though.
-* The box surrounding a car are skewed sometimes.
+* The boxes surrounding the car are not fitted well.
 Not allowing a box's width to be less than its height helps with this.

-### Possible improvements.
+## Possible improvements.
 Because of the amount of windows that needs to be analyzed, it is an expensive procedure to detect the cars.

 This can be optimized by:
-* Limiting the search windows to less areas of the image.
 * Focusing the searching to areas around previously detected boxes.
-* Divide the search areas on the image between frames.
+Since a history of detections already exist, this won't be too difficult.
+A detection is more likely to occur around a previous detection then on another part of the image.
+* Then the rest of the image can only be scanned cursory with a low heatmap threshold to detect possible "new" cars.
+* Subsequent frames can also scan different sections of the image.
+For example, frames can alternate by scanning the left side of the image, then the right.